Kimber Carbon 8 and 16 review

 Ken owns what may be considered a mid-range system although, as we shall see, it is certainly capable of high-end performance.
 My reason for mentioning this will become clear later, but suffice to say, it's a level of system which many would say is below that at which these cables would normally be used.
 And that makes it even more interesting, because if the Carbons can perform here, just imagine what they can do with an even more revealing system...

-Once the cable had had change to fully burn-in that hard edge softened and the cable became far more comfortable to listen to, with only the positive points to its character remaining.
+Once the cable had had chance to fully burn-in, that hard edge softened and the cable became far more comfortable to listen to, with only the positive points to its character remaining.

 Click here to buy Carbon 8

 Moving on to Carbon-16 the difference was clear to hear.
 Even before burning-in, the 16 was perceived to be "smoother and more balanced".
 "Like the Carbon-8", he continues, "the Carbon-16 had a breadth and scale I simply wasn't used to.
 I literally didn't think my system could sound this good!"